-Advances in development of information technology and popularity of the Internet have led researchers to focus strongly on online tutoring.

-Applying online tutoring in teaching has several merits.
-Online tutoring can not only break the limitation of space for teachers to teach student in different places [6, 11], but also increase realism [7], implying that online tutoring can provide two-way communication with audio and video information, similar to face to face tutoring.
+Advances in development of information technology and popularity of the Internet have led researchers to focus on online instruction.
+Applying online instruction in teaching has several merits.
+Online tutoring can not only break the limitation of space for teachers to teach student in different places [10, 15], but also increase realism [11], implying that online tutoring can provide two-way communication with audio and video information, similar to face to face tutoring.
 Due to these advantages of online tutoring, researchers are likely to become increasingly interested in it in the future.